mattzzw/kindle-gphotos/README.md

 # Kindle Google Photos Picture Frame
 The idea is to turn a Kindle Paperwhite into an eInk digital picture frame displaying photos from a shared Google Photos folder.

 Every 24h a new photo will be displayed.
+In the top left the battery percentage is displayed.

 ## What's What
 * `get_gphoto.py`: Downloads a random image from a shared album called `kindle`